 If that isn’t lovely enough, The Tonti family produces award winning Extra Virgin Olive Oil, and I can attest to its quality and deliciousness!
 This family is a delight and graciously open their home & celebration to us during our Olive Harvest Tour each fall.

-Betty Soldi is magic, of that I am sure.
+Betty Soldi is magic, I’m pretty sure.

-You can experience more “Betty & Matteo Magic” in Florence here:
+In addition to Oltrarno Splendid- you can experience more “Betty & Matteo Magic” in Florence here:

-(And also in her new book Inkspired: Creating Calligraphy)
+(Also check out Betty’s new book Inkspired: Creating Calligraphy)

 Last but definitely not least is Curious Appetite.